 The movie stars Jack O’Connell as Zamperini, with supporting a cast including Garrett Hedlund, Alex Russell, Carla Thexton, Domhnall Gleeson, and Finn Wittrock.
 Wide-release date for UNBROKEN is set for Christmas Day, 2014.

-Sources:Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Sources:Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!